hheitor/apiProtectionLab00/README.md

   -rgLocation $location `
   -rgName '<YOUR INITIALS HERE>apiprotlab'

-  # Task 2 -  Deploy DVGA - GraphQL App
+  # Task 2 -  Deploy DVGA - GraphQL App in an Azure Container Instance
   # Task 3 -  Do some attacks
     try...
      what else is needed?